 II.
 Expressing Yourself Effectively

-- When you want to initiate a conversation on a challenging topic, try to choose a time when you are both calm.
+At other times, you may want to address a challenging topic and try to solve a problem.
+You may need to postpone this type of conversation until you have established a relationship of trust, so your loved one is willing to listen to you.
+Try to choose a time when you are both calm.
 Think about what would be the best setting for a conversation with your loved one; in some cases, it will be best to choose a time and place where you will not be interrupted, but in other cases your conversation may be more successful in a semipublic venue like a restaurant.

 - Use a calm tone of voice and speaking style.

-- Use brief, concise sentences (since a person with mental illness may have trouble processing input).
+- Use brief, concise sentences (since a person with mental illness may have be hearing voices or have cognitive impairment, which can make it hard to process input).

 - Allow time for your loved one to process what you have said and respond.